r-rakshitha/deep_learning/chapter_convolutional-modern/vgg.md

 and the second consisting of fully connected layers that are identical to those in AlexNet.
 The key difference is
-that the convolutional layers are grouped in nonlinear transformations that leave the dimensonality unchanged, followed by a resolution-reduction step, as depicted in :numref:`fig_vgg`.
+that the convolutional layers are grouped in nonlinear transformations that leave the dimensionality unchanged, followed by a resolution-reduction step, as depicted in :numref:`fig_vgg`.

 ![From AlexNet to VGG.
 The key difference is that VGG consists of blocks of layers, whereas AlexNet's layers are all designed individually.](../img/vgg.svg)